 When it comes to managing joint and soft tissue pain, cortisone injections have long been a popular option.
 More recently, platelet-rich plasma (PRP) therapy has emerged as an alternative approach rooted in regenerative medicine.
 Both treatments are administered via injection, but they work in very different ways.
 For patients deciding between PRP vs cortisone injection, understanding the mechanisms, benefits and limitations of each is essential.

-This article explores how PRP and cortisone differ, what each is used for, and how they compare in terms of pain relief, healing potential and long-term outcomes.
+This article explores how PRP and cortisone differ and what each is used for.
+It also compares them in terms of pain relief, healing potential, and long-term outcomes.

 How Cortisone Injections Work